danjgale/nii-masker/README.md

                         to include.
 ```

 Most of the parameters map directly onto the Masker function arguments in `nilearn` (see the [documentation](https://nilearn.github.io/modules/reference.html#module-nilearn.input_data) and [user guide](https://nilearn.github.io/building_blocks/manual_pipeline.html#masking) for more detail).
-Additionally, `--discard_scans` lets you remove the first *N* scans of your data prior to extraction, `--as_voxels` lets you get individual voxel timeseries when using a single ROI, and `--labels` lets you
-label your ROIs instead or just using the numerical indices.
+Additionally, `--discard_scans` lets you remove the first *N* scans of your data prior to extraction, `--as_voxels` lets you get individual voxel timeseries when using a single ROI, and `--labels` lets you label your ROIs instead of just using the numerical indices.
+Furthermore, specifying `--n_jobs` parallelizes the extraction to reduce runtime.

 Of course, if you want full `nilearn` flexibility, you're better off using `nilearn` and Python directly.